po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

   // prints "undefined!"
 100ms later
   ```

-  * Students may still not feel completely comfortable with the `this` keyword in JavaScript yet, inform them that many experienced developers still aren't as it's a tricky topic.
+  * Students might still not feel completely comfortable with the `this` keyword in JavaScript yet; reassure them that many experienced developers also have trouble with it.

-  * Point out how this code works as intended.
-Explain that this is because an arrow function automatically binds to the context or object it's created inside of, even if it is not a direct property of that object.
-The arrow function is created when `saySomething` is run, inside of `person` right before the `setTimeout` is run.
+  * Point out how this code works as intended: an arrow function automatically binds to the context or object it's created inside of, even if it is not a direct property of that object.
+The arrow function is created when `saySomething` is run, inside of `person`, right before the `setTimeout` is run.

-  * In preparation for the discussion, ask TAs to start directing students to the code found in [03-property-methods](../../../../01-Class-Content/09-NodeJS/01-Activities/03-Ins_ArrowFunction/03-property-methods.js)
+  * In preparation for the discussion, ask TAs to start directing students to the following code found in `03-Ins_ArrowFunction/03-property-methods.js`:

   ```js
   // Avoid using arrow functions for object methods